FormingWorlds/Obliqua/docs/src/reference/ch2.md

 \pmb{\Pi}_\ell(r, r_C^+)\,\pmb{I}_C\,\pmb{C}.
 ```

+This equation can be solved iteratively, up till the surface to yield the general responds of the interior to any form of tidal- or load induced deformation.

 ---

 ### Surface Boundary Conditions

-The projector on the 3rd, 4th, and 6th components is
+Finally, to find the specific solution for the case where a planet is orbiting around a star-like object, we can specify the surface (``r=a^-``) boundary condition.
+In particular we need to constrain the 3rd, 4th, and 6th ``y``-values.
+To do this employ the projector on the 3rd, 4th, and 6th components given by

 ```math
 \pmb{P}_1\,\pmb{y}(a^-) =